Homas/ioc2rpz/README.md

 - Stop ioc2rpz.
 RR Name ``ioc2rpz-terminate``, RR Class ``CHAOS``, RR Type ``TXT``
 - Request a sample zone.
 RR Name ``sample-zone.ioc2rpz``, RR Class ``IN``, RR Type ``AXFR``
 ### via REST
+REST API (port 8443/tcp) is the preffered management interface.
+For serurity reasons all management traffic must be encrypted and REST API interface is not started if there is no SSL certificate.
-REST API is a preffered management interface, for serurity reasons it is available via HTTPS only.
-Basic HTTP authentication is used and a username is a TSIG Key Name and a password is TSIG Key it self.
-Access to the REST API is restricted via ACL.
-The output format json (default) or text is defined by "Accept" header.
+Basic HTTP authentication is used to authenticate requests. ioc2rpz doesn't maintain separate list of management users so management TSIG keys should be used for that.
+A TSIG key name is the username and TSIG key is the password.
+Access to the REST API is restricted using the ACL.
+The REST API supports json (default) and text as an output format based on the "Accept" header.
 E.g.:
 ```
 curl -i -u "dnsmkey_1:ayVnL+h2QKMszRVohrngagcEuIpN3RkecXKdwSa5WsHD5N4Y5R3NUMGM W8sIGv36gPkAtWtgarqKzN9tmHqEnA==" --insecure -H "Accept: text/plain" https://127.0.0.1:8443/api/mgmt/update_tkeys
 ```
 API requests:
-- ``/api/v1.0/update/all_rpz`` - full refresh of all zones.
+- GET ``/api/v1.0/update/all_rpz`` - full refresh of all zones.
-- ``/api/v1.0/update/:rpz`` - full refresh a zone, where :rpz is the zone name.
+- GET ``/api/v1.0/update/:rpz`` - full refresh a zone, where :rpz is the zone name.
-- ``/api/v1.0/mgmt/reload_cfg`` - reload configuration file.
+- GET ``/api/v1.0/mgmt/reload_cfg`` - reload configuration file.
-- ``/api/v1.0/mgmt/update_tkeys`` - update TSIG keys.
+- GET ``/api/v1.0/mgmt/update_tkeys`` - update TSIG keys.
-- ``/api/v1.0/mgmt/terminate`` - shutdown ioc2rpz server.
+- GET ``/api/v1.0/mgmt/terminate`` - shutdown ioc2rpz server.

 ## Configuration file
 The configuration is an Erlang file.
 Every configuration option is an Erlang term so the configuration must comply with Erlang syntax. ioc2rpz does not check the configuration file for possible errors, typos etc.